richardmacduff/awk-gephi-utils/README.md

-awk-gephi-utils
+# awk-gephi-utils
 ===============

-personal awk scripts to clean some data for Gephi input --no general purpose intent so far
+personal awk scripts to clean some data for Gephi input.

+Sorry, no general purpose intent so far.

+[Gordon]